douenergy/duck-read-cache-fs/README.md

   + duckdb (under work), stats are stored in duckdb so we could leverage its rich feature for analysis purpose (i.e. use histogram to understant latency distribution)
   + profiling is by default disabled
 - Compatibility with duckdb `httpfs`
-  + Extension is built upon `httpfs` extension and load it beforehand, so it's fully compatible with it; we provide option `SET cached_http_type='noop';` to fallback to no cache and parallel IO version, which fallbacks to and behaves exactly as httpfs.
+  + Extension is built upon `httpfs` extension and load it beforehand, so it's fully compatible with it; we provide option `SET cache_httpfs_type='noop';` to fallback to no cache and parallel IO version, which fallbacks to and behaves exactly as httpfs.

 ## Example usage
 ```sql